Many British households suffer from low water pressure. So, what are your options when it comes to choosing a suitable shower?

 Operating at a minimum water pressure of just 0.2 bar, this shower is ideal for family bathrooms with an adjustable riser rail and overhead outlet.
 A great way to start your morning!

 Another way to boost your flow without having to fit a separate pump is to install a power shower.
 Whilst power showers may look just like electric showers, there is a big difference between the two.
-Whilst an electric shower only requires a cold water supply, heating just the water you need, a power shower has an in-built pump which boosts the flow of both the hot and cold water supplies.
+Electric showers only require a cold water supply, heating just the water you need, whereas a power shower has an in-built pump which boosts the flow of both the hot and cold water supplies.

-The Mira Event XS is one of the most popular power showers on the market and comes complete with a compact white plastic casing, easy-to-use controls and a 4 spray pattern shower handset.
-It comes in a thermostatic or manual version.
+The Mira Event Thermostatic Dual electric shower is one of the most popular power showers on the market and comes complete with a both an overhead shower and detachable handset, compact white plastic casing and easy-to-use controls.

 If this is the best option for you, find out which tradesperson is best for fitting an electric shower.

-If you’re looking for a simple solution for your bathroom or ensuite, the Alto shower system from Ideal Standard is, well, ideal!
-Optimised for use with low pressure water systems (minimum requirement: 0.1 bar), this exposed thermostatic mixer shower offers precise control over temperature, a cool touch body to prevent accidental burns and an adjustable riser rail.
-Plus, for added peace of mind it comes with Ideal Standard’s reassuring 5 year guarantee.
+Another great option from the experts at Mira Showers… If you’re looking for a simple yet stylish solution for your bathroom or ensuite, the Opero and Evoco shower systems are absolutely ideal!
+Optimised for use with low pressure water systems (minimum requirement: 0.1 bar), these on-trend exposed thermostatic mixer showers offer precise control over temperature, “Cool Shield” to prevent accidental burns and an adjustable riser rail.
+Plus, for added peace of mind it comes with Mira Showers’ reassuring 5 year guarantee.

-5. Aqualisa Q concealed digital shower pumped with slider rail and wall arm
+4. Aqualisa Q exposed digital shower pumped with bath filler

 If you’re looking to bring your bathroom right up to date, why not switch to a digital shower?
 The Aqualisa Q range includes a variety of pumped showers, which are suitable for use with low pressure gravity fed water systems from just 0.01 bar.